ContentSquare/chproxy/README.md

 - All the limits may be independently set for each input user and for each per-cluster user.
 - May delay request execution until it fits per-user limits.
 - Per-user [response caching](#caching) may be configured.
-- Protection from [thundering herd](https://en.wikipedia.org/wiki/Cache_stampede) problem may be enabled on response caches.
+- Response caches have built-in protection against [thundering herd](https://en.wikipedia.org/wiki/Cache_stampede) aka `dogpile effect`.
 - Evenly spreads requests among cluster nodes using `least loaded` + `round robin` technique.
 - Monitors node health and prevents from sending requests to unhealthy nodes.
 - Supports automatic HTTPS certificate issuing and renewal via [Let’s Encrypt](https://letsencrypt.org/).